Best Plate Carriers | Military, Law Enforcement, Budget

 Best Concealed Plate Carrier Vest

-The Low Vis Plate Carrier (LVPC) is a plate carrier setup designed for low vis with reduced print and signature for law enforcement, special details, personal security details, and executive protection.
-The absolute minimalist design makes strategic use of materials for a formfitting, plate-profile-reducing, and comfortable system.
+The Low Vis Plate Carrier (LVPC) is a plate carrier setup designed for low visibility with reduced print and signature for law enforcement, special details, personal security details, and executive protection.
+The absolute minimalist design strategically uses materials for a formfitting, plate-profile-reducing, and comfortable system.

-You have the option of Level IIIA, Level III, and Level IV body armor.
+You can choose Level IIIA, Level III, and Level IV body armor.

 The LVPC plate carrier vest comes equipped with one of two cummerbund options.
 The first option is an elastic cummerbund with storage sections for magazines, communications gear, or accessories.